jjNford/html5-storage/README.md

 API
 ---
 > **clear()**
+`Returns true if localStorage is cleared, false if not` <br/>
+`Throws StorageException if exceptions have been set to true.`

 Removes all data from localStorage.

 > **isSupported( fn )** <br/><br/>
 `fn - Callback function to be triggered if localStorage is not supported (optional).` <br/>